By Jacquelyn E. Quinn, Esq.

 What is a JADU?

-A JADU is defined by California Government Code section 65852.22 as a unit that is contained entirely within an existing primary single-family structure, and includes an existing bedroom.
+A JADU is defined by California Government Code section 65852.22 as a unit that is contained entirely within a proposed or existing primary single-family structure.
 A JADU must not exceed five hundred (500) square feet.
-In addition, a JADU must include a separate entrance apart from the main entrance to the primary dwelling, and an interior entry to the main living area.
+In addition, a JADU must include a separate entrance from the main entrance to the primary dwelling.

-A JADU must include an efficiency kitchen, and may include separate sanitation facilities (i.e., a bathroom), or may share sanitation facilities with the existing dwelling.
+A JADU must include an efficiency kitchen, including a cooking facility with appliances and food preparation counter and storage cabinets that are of reasonable size in relation to the size of the JADU.
+A JADU may also include separate sanitation facilities (i.e., a bathroom), or may share sanitation facilities with the primary dwelling.

 What sorts of restrictions can a Board enforce against ADU construction?